coffey55/Change-a-Tire/README.md

 ## 4. Loosen the lug nuts

-## 5. Position the jack securely beneath the vehicle and jack the car up.
-Once finished, position the jack stands underneath the car and gently lower the car onto them.
+## 5. Position the jack securely beneath the vehicle

+## 6. Raise the vehicle with the jack.
+Once finished, position the jack stands securely underneath the car and gently lower the car onto them.